PontusPilatus/whats-in-the-box/README.md

 ## How It Works

-- When you click "One more!", a new square with a random color is created
+- When you click "BOOM!
+New Block", a new square with a random color is created
 - The square's position and color are sent to the backend API for storage
 - When the page is refreshed, the application retrieves the previously saved state
 - Squares are arranged in a spiral pattern, calculated based on their position in the sequence
 - After adding 25 squares, you unlock disco mode, which makes the squares flash with different colors
+- If the backend is unavailable, the app will switch to offline mode and continue to function

 ## Project Structure

 - `/frontend` - React frontend application
 - `/backend` - .NET/C# backend API

 *Remember: Every party needs more squares!
-Keep clicking "One more!" until the dance floor is packed!*
+Keep clicking "BOOM!
+New Block" until the dance floor is packed!*